SABIC – Plastic Application Development Center

 The client, dissatisfied with the interior design solution provided by the project architect, asked us to propose a new alternative.
 Opening up the building vertically, our design activated the Atrium thus creating a new Activity Based Work environment, which through the employment of technology enables completely mobile and flexible “real time” collaboration expected of contemporary workforce.
 Each floor was divided into several working neighborhoods separated with areas for collaboration such as library, coffee house, different types of formal and informal meeting and lounge spaces.

 Since the project was already under construction our interior design had to respect much of the architectural layout and structural details.
 It was also critical to develop an interior solution that was both expedient and cost-effective.
-The Center will be a LEED-certified building and is expected to be operational in 2013.
+The Center will be a LEED-certified building.

 Saudi Arabian Basic Industries Corporation (SABIC)